DIBM401 FOREIGN TRADE OF INDIA

 Ans 1.

-Scope of International Trade
+Scope and Importance of International Trade

 Its Half solved only